Alanaktion/alan.pizza/content/about.md

 I eat a lot of pizza.
 Probably too much.
 But I like it, so I'm going to keep eating it.

 I've you're looking for my slightly more geeky blog that still references pizza, that's at [phpizza.com](https://blog.phpizza.com/).
+If you like the photos on the site, you can find more of my photography available for free use on [Unsplash](https://unsplash.com/@alanaktion).

 This blog mostly exists so I have an excuse to take lots of pizza photos.
 Maybe I should start a cat blog&#8230;